akielaries/openGPMP/README.md

 $ make clean
 ```
 As I progress through different mathematical operations I will provide more
-examples as driver files in `examples/` folder with some corresponding
+examples as driver files in drivers folder with some corresponding
 documentation.

 # Modules
+## Arithmetic
+Basic operations of addition, subtraction, multiplication, and division were implemented in a
+way to accept `n` arguments of `n` types.
+Meaning calling any of the respective functions allows
+numerous parameters to be passed in of various numeric data type.
+This acts as the basis for many
+of the basic functionalities of this package.

+## Calculus
+## Statistics
+## Linear Algebra
+### Vector Operations

 ## Deep Learning
 ### Cross Validation
 A resampling technique, the idea of this method is to train our model by utilizing